noisebridge/PythonClass/course/sqlite3.md

         sqlite>
         ```
         - You should see a new file called 'users.db' appear in your working directory
+        - This is our (currently empty) database, and no schema has yet been specified for it

-    5. Now we can create our users table by reading and executing our schema file:
+    5. Now we can apply our database schema by reading and executing our schema file:
         ```
         sqlite> .read users_schema.sql
         sqlite>